 D. GIVE THIS PRIEST a copy of the letter entitled: “TO BECOME A FRANCISCAN TERTIARY,” which is signed and sealed by the Capuchins of Morgon.
 This letter lists the required dispositions of a candidate to the Third Order, and thus it gives the priest a guide for determining whether or not the petitioner is fit.
 He will need to have this before he can write a letter of recommendation.

 E. INVESTITURE: After this, Fr.
-Asher may pay a visit (if there are a good number) for the investiture ceremony in which the candidates receive the habit and are enrolled as novices.
+Duncan may pay a visit (if there are a good number) for the investiture ceremony in which the candidates receive the habit and are enrolled as novices.
 If Fr.
-Asher does not come to conduct the ceremony himself, he will give faculties to your local priest to conduct the ceremonies.
+Duncan does not come to conduct the ceremony himself, he will give faculties to your local priest to conduct the ceremonies.